 The problem with not organizing this space regularly enough is that things end up being wasted!
-I like to buy extra toiletries & supplies when they are on sale, but then I tend to forget about them when they get buried in the mess.
-This means that I go buy them again even though I didn’t really need them!
-When going through the piles this time, I found a whole stash of razors & razor blades for my husband.
-The nice thing is that these don’t expire, & he can still use them; but the same doesn’t apply to forgotten medications unfortunately.
+I like to buy extra toiletries and supplies when they are on sale.
+But then I tend to forget about them when they get buried in the mess.
+This means that I go buy them again, even though I didn’t really need them!
+When going through the piles this time, I found a whole stash of razors and razor blades for my husband.
+The nice thing is that these don’t expire, and he can still use them.
+But the same doesn’t apply to forgotten medications, unfortunately.

 I found a whole bunch of medications that expired in 2015.
 Over the counter supplies that are nice to have on-hand, but maybe got used once or twice before being forgotten.
-I went through & made note to re-buy anything that we should have on-hand, & then they all went in the trash.
+I went through and made a list to re-buy anything that we should have on-hand, and then they all went in the trash.

-I also threw out items that I had kept when I decluttered in the past – body spray that wasn’t my favorite smell, hydrogen peroxide that had a few drops left in the bottom, instructions for the hair cutting kit, a candle that was all but burnt out… you get the picture.
-Things that were taking up space but not valuable enough to warrant that space.
+I also threw out items that I had kept when I decluttered in the past.
+Things like body spray that wasn’t my favorite smell, hydrogen peroxide that had a few drops left in the bottom, instructions for the hair cutting kit, a candle that was all but burnt out… you get the picture.
+Things that were taking up space, but not valuable enough to warrant that space.
 Why hold onto a bottle of scent that I don’t like the smell of?
 Why hold onto instructions for something that I have used multiple times without ever needing to reference them?

 I also found some random things that didn’t belong in there.
 A string of Christmas lights, an UNO card, & a lego man…

 The other thing that was taking up a ton of space was extra packaging!
-I had three different packs of toothbrush packaging each with only one toothbrush in it – consolidating that freed up significant space.
-Getting rid of any extra packaging that you can makes it easier to store & also easier to grab once you go to use that item.
-I am going to try to be better about unpackaging items before storing them away.
+I had three different packs of toothbrush packaging, and each with only one toothbrush in it!
+Consolidating that freed up significant space.
+Getting rid of any extra packaging that you can will makes it easier to store.
+It will also make it easier to grab once you go to use that item.
+I am going to try to be better about unpacking items before storing them away.

-All of that being said, I want to lay out my process for organizing these toiletries, medical supplies, & other items in a simple, efficient way:
+All of that being said, I want to lay out my process for organizing these toiletries, medical supplies, and other items in a simple, efficient way…

 - Dental hygiene – toothbrushes, floss, whitening supplies, toothpaste